 Westchester Lagoon is the perfect place for a social skate straight out of Rockwell.
 Families and friends cluster around the warming barrels in between skating sessions.
 Special events add live music and toasty drinks to the mix.

 Aspiring hockey players can drop the puck on a pickup game at one of Anchorage’s many indoor rinks, or test their skills outside on ice at Mulcahy or Delaney parks.
 Future superstars should know that hometown NHL hero Scott Gomez honed his skills on the outdoor ice at Tikishla Park.
 Want to see some of the best in action?
-The pro Alaska Aces and collegiate UAA Seawolves hockey teams play top-flight hockey all winter long.
+The collegiate UAA Seawolves hockey team plays NCAA-level hockey all winter long.

 Whip around the 400-meter speed skating oval at Cuddy Family Park in midtown Anchorage, one of only a handful of full-size outdoor speed skating tracks in the United States.
 For short track action, head to the O'Malley Sports Complex in south Anchorage.